wweitzel/ngx-joystick/projects/ngx-joystick/README.md

 Clone the repo and run `npm install` in the root directory

+Run `ng build ngx-joystick` to build the lib

 Run `ng serve` and navigate to `localhost:4200`

 ## Usage